cobwebch/external_import/Documentation/Administration/Columns/Index.rst

 Description
-   If the data is of type XML, use this property to retrieve the value from an attribute of the node (selected with the :ref:`field <administration-columns-properties-field>` property above) rather than to the value of the node itself.
+   If the data is of type XML, use this property to retrieve the value from an attribute of the node rather than the value of the node itself.

+   This applies to the node selected with the :ref:`field <administration-columns-properties-field>` property or to the current node if :ref:`field <administration-columns-properties-field>` is not defined.

 Scope
   Handle data (XML)